Synopsis: Anyone can ask the Red Court for a favor…but every request comes at a cost. And once the deed is done, you’re forever in their debt.

-Review: ***Disclaimer: I received a free copy of this book in exchange for an honest review.
-Thank you NetGalley and Orbit!***
+Review: ***Disclaimer: I received a free copy of this audiobook in exchange for an honest review.
+Thank you NetGalley and RB Media!***

 I have to confess that I am a sucker for a book about a dark secret society that has a pretty cover.
 That is exactly the reason why I asked for this audiobook.
 I was intrigued by the synopsis of a girl who wants to take down the secret mean girls society from the inside.
 That’s a compelling story!
 Unfortunately it just wasn’t that good.

 Ember started out as an interesting narrator but she lost her shine very quickly.
 She is supposed to be enacting this giant plot for revenge on behalf of her sister!
 But most of the time she is worrying and comiserating on the steps she has to take to get there.
 Surely you thought about these things when you were hatching this plan?
 No?
 Why not?

 The plot was very cliqued with people asking the Red Court to make them homecoming queen, breaking up a couple, or embarrass someone for stealing a boyfriend.
 But the logistics are never really fleshed out.
 What if multiple people are asking to be made homecoming queen?
 Which one do you choose to help over the others?
 It’s all about trading in favors and this secret society is largely an unspoken about open secret.
 None of those things are talked about, which made the story seem trite.